microsoft/Git-Credential-Manager-for-Windows/README.md

 This project includes:

  * Secure password storage in the Windows Credential Store
  * Multi-factor authentication support for Visual Studio Team Services.
  * Two-factor authentication support for GitHub
  * Personal Access Token generation and usage support for Visual Studio Team Services and GitHub
  * Non-interactive mode support for Visual Studio Team Services backed by Azure Directory
  * Optional settings for build agent optimization

 This is a community project so feel free to contribute ideas, submit bugs, fix bugs, or code new features.
+For detailed information on how the GCM works go to the [wiki](https://github.com/Microsoft/Git-Credential-Manager-for-Windows/wiki/How-the-Git-Credential-Managers-works).

 ## Download and Install ##